fsoftoilandgas/fsoftoilandgas.github.io/index.md

 * * *

-# Safety is NO ACCIDENT!!!
+## Safety is no accident!

-First thing first, the oil and gas industry is potentially one of the most **hazardous** industry sectors in the world.
+**First thing first**, the oil and gas industry is potentially one of the most **hazardous** industry sectors in the world.
 Safety is number one concern of every oil operator and oilfield services company.
 Read more [here.](./safety.html)

 * * *

-# The Petroleum industry Life Cycle
+## The Petroleum industry Life Cycle

 The oil and gas industry is usually divided into three major sectors: **upstream** (or **exploration and production - E&P**), **midstream** and **downstream**.